warrenbuckley/Umbraco-DevTools/README.md

 # Umbraco Dev Tools
-A Chrome Extension to view live logs from an Umbraco Website, along with seeing a more detailed view/report of MiniProfiler results
+A Chrome Extension to view live logs from an Umbraco Website.
+QIth future plans to see more detailed view/report of MiniProfiler results, along with a few other useful tools to add to your toolkit.

 ## Requirements for usage
 Due to some underlying OWIN MiddleWare startup code for Umbraco that I need to hook into, this now requires a minimum of at least 7.5 beta 2 and the associated Chrome Extension from the Chrome Store - https://chrome.google.com/webstore/detail/umbraco-developer-tools/gjcgemjmhmgcmioedcghnemmadcimjia